madhavahuja/hrs-assignment/README.md

     Provides dynamic container environment with an orchestration tool Seamless integration with different CI/CD tools such as Jenkins, Github Actions etc with various types of plugins

+    Replace subnet-1234567890 with actual subnet ids in ./module/terraform.tfvars

 2. Automation